 The inflammatory response with edema and malaise occasionally is severe after the initial treatment.
 Therapy should be discontinued until the reaction has subsided.
 Animals with a history of hyper-immune disease (vaccine bumps, allergies, etc.) should be closely monitored.
 In the event of urticaria, lymphadenitis, cellulitis, or abscessation, treat appropriately.
 Discontinue Immunocidin® therapy in animals which develop these signs.

-Dogs: Immunocidin® proved to be effective against mixed mammary tumors and mammary adenocarcinomas in dogs but was not effective against liposarcomas in dogs.
-Canine mammary tumors may be treated once, 2 - 4 weeks prior to surgery.
+Immunocidin® proved to be effective against mixed mammary tumors and mammary adenocarcinomas in dogs.
+Canine mammary tumors may be treated once, 2 to 4 weeks prior to surgery.
 Whereas surgical removal of mammary tumors produces a desirable cosmetic result, tumor-free survival is not significantly improved.
 Immunocidin® is well tolerated by aged dogs with chronic cardiovascular and renal disease.
-This makes immunotherapy without surgery an attractive method of treatment for those patients who are poor surgical risks.
-Treatment should be repeated every 1 - 3 weeks.
+This makes immunotherapy without surgery an attractive method of treatment for those patients that are poor surgical risks.
+Treatment should be repeated every 1 to 3 weeks.
 Tumors that fail to respond after 4 treatments should be considered refractory and therapy discontinued.
-Eighty-eight percent of dogs treated with immunotherapy only were free of tumors two years later.
+Eighty-eight percent of dogs treated with immunotherapy only were free of tumor two years later.
 Individual doses range from 1 to 30 mL (average about 2.5 mL).
 The average cumulative dose is about 10 mL.

-Precaution: Store at 2°C - 7°C (36°F - 45°F) in a refrigerator but do not freeze.
+Precaution: Store at 36-45°F (2-7°C) in a refrigerator but do not freeze.
+The emulsion separates on standing.
 Resuspend by shaking or rotating the vial between the hands until the emulsion has a homogeneous “milky” appearance.
 Use entire contents when first opened.
 This product contains gentamicin as a preservative.
-Do not administer within 21 days of slaughter.
 KEEP OUT OF REACH OF CHILDREN.

 Packaging: Contains 1 x 2.5 mL vial